 About learning in the early years

-Babies are born ready to learn, and their brains develop through use.
-So your child needs a stimulating environment with lots of different ways to play and learn.
-He also needs plenty of chances to practise what he’s learning.
+Babies are born ready to learn, and their brains develop through experiences.
+So your child needs a stimulating environment with plenty of different ways to play and learn.
+Your child also needs opportunities to repeat and practise what they’re learning.

 Babies and young children learn best when they have warm, engaged and responsive relationships with their main carers.
-So you have a vital role to play in helping your child learn through these early years.
-You are your child’s first teacher, and your child will keep learning from you as she gets older.
+So you play a vital role in helping your child learn through their early years.
+You are your child’s first teacher, and your child will keep learning from you as they grow older.

 How babies and young children learn